 Transactions with key management personnel were made at arm's length at normal market prices and normal commercial terms.
+All remuneration amounts noted above are included in the remuneration on page 5.

 END OF REMUNERATION REPORT

 INTERESTS IN THE SECURITIES OF THE GROUP